 It’s estimated that there were around 250 different languages spoken in Australia before the British arrived in 1788.

-Up until the 1970’s, policies implemented by the Australian Government prohibited or discouraged Indigenous Australians from speaking their own languages.
-Because Indigenous Australian’s dominant form of record keeping was by passing down their traditions and language through word of mouth, these policies resulted in the loss of many Indigenous languages and cultural history.
+Up until the 1970s, policies implemented by the Australian Government prohibited or discouraged First Nations Australians from speaking their own languages.
+Because the First Peoples of Australia’s dominant form of record-keeping was by passing down their traditions and language through word of mouth, these policies resulted in the loss of many First Nations languages and cultural history.

-In 2016 the Australian National Dictionary listed around 500 words which were in common usage coming from 100 different Aboriginal languages.
+In 2016, the Australian National Dictionary listed around 500 words which were in common usage coming from 100 different Aboriginal and Torres Strait Islander peoples’ languages.
 Many of them are the names of plants, animals and places, so you probably already know a few like:

 - Canberra (which means meeting place)